pansay/linguistica/content/posts/2014-10-27_abroad-the-magic-word.md

 >
 >-You idiot!
 You're already on the other side!

-Nevertheless, but the word-concepts involved tell us a lot about the history of the movement of people.
+Nevertheless, the word-concepts involved tell us a lot about the history of the perception of the movement of people.

 ## Immigrants or emigrants